 The beautiful crypt is open downstairs though so make sure to not miss visiting it!
 You’ll see the stairs to the crypt on the left hand side once you enter the Cathedral.
 They’re pretty easy to spot seeing as the rest of the interior is boarded off.
 The crypt is open until about 3pm each day at the minute and entrance is free.
 See the first two pictures below for images of the crypt.

 You can also visit the adjacent chapel of Saint Sava.
-It is much smaller but incredibly beautiful inside – the below right picture shows the roof of this impressive chapel.
+It is much smaller but incredibly beautiful and impressive inside.

 View the location of St Sava Cathedral on Google maps here.